 Do you own a home?
 Do you own multiple homes?
 Are you renting?
 How much are your utilities and repairs?
 What does it take for you to provide a home?
 These questions are significant in the process of understanding your parsonage allowance.

-The fair market value or the actual expense (which ever is less) of your home excluded from your federal taxable income.
+The lesser of the fair market value or the actual expense of your home, is excluded from your federal taxable income.

 ETFS focuses on becoming familiar with your unique situation to help you answer the questions above.
 With this understanding ETFS can guide you in the proper steps you must take to maximize tax benefits.